State Law Guide · Updated January 2026

-Under CARS Act (California Consumer Financial Protection Law), California gives you the right to cancel and receive refunds on F&I products.
+Under California Civil Code 1794.41, California gives you the right to cancel and receive refunds on F&I products.
 You have a 30 days free look period for full refunds.
 Dealers who fail to comply face Treble damages (3x) for willful violations.

 Quick Answer